 Welcome back, my Dear friends !!

 Make sure to check out Part 1 (Backtrack 5 basic for aspiring hacker) and Part 2 (creating directories files in backtrack ) of this series before continuing.
-That is help you tounderstand this clearly
+That is help you tounderstand this clearly In this Post/section or we’ll look

-In this Post/section or we’ll look at how to manage files and directories in Linux, namely copying, renaming, moving, and viewing.
-Then we’ll look a bit at networking and the ifconfig command.
+renaming, moving, and viewing.
+Then we’ll look a bit at networking and

+the ifconfig command.
 Step 1 : Copying Files (Cp)

 In my previous installment in this series, we created a file called newfile in the /pentest/wireless/aircrack-ng directory.